The HyperTexts

 traditional love song, to say the least.
 But it is a highly romantic song, and

-its central theme seem to be a search for metaphorical "gold" that turns out to
+its central theme seems to be a search for metaphorical "gold" that turns out to

 be universal love.
 And who knows ... perhaps the lyrics were heaven-sent.

-Comments by band members make it seem the lyrics were written rather mystically,
+Comments by band members suggest that the lyrics were written rather mystically,

 apparently via some form of "automatic writing."
 (Poets like William Butler